dpresswood/Programming-Portfolio/README.md

 Tested and provide ways to provide application-layer defensive mechanisms to protect the application.

 # Testing Framework and Basic Security Controls
-This was a homework assignment that demonstrated my knowledge of creating a testing framework and using that framework to conduct some basic server and web application security controls.

-Part 1.
-I described the testing framework and what each phase encompasses.
-I used examples to demonstrate my understanding of each testing framework.

-Part 2.
-Used a Linux Virtual Machine to test Security Controls
+In this assignment, I demonstrated my understanding of creating a testing framework and implementing basic server and web application security controls.
+I described the testing framework phases and provided examples to illustrate each phase.
+Additionally, I used a Linux Virtual Machine to test security controls such as fingerprinting the web server, reviewing webpage comments and metadata for information leakage, and testing available HTTP methods.
-1. To Fingerprint the Web Server, I used netcat tool to discover the web server software vendor and release.
-Discussed ways to mitigate vulnerabilities with Apache version 2.0.

-2. Reviewed webpage comments and metadata for information leakage.
-I manually reviewed the sample HTML application source code in the Apache Web Server directories.

-3. Tested HTTP Methods available on the virtual machine.

 # Student GPA Application
-This programming project involves writing a program to manage a student database.
-A combo box  allows the user to select one of four database actions.
-The database was implemented as a HashMap, with the ID field as the key and a student record consisting of a name and major as the value.
-An operation is performed when the user clicks the Process Request button.
-If the user attempts to insert a key that is already in the database an error message is displayed using a JOptionPane message dialog box.
-If the user attempts to delete, find or update a record that is not in the database, a message is  displayed.
-After each successful operation is completed a JOptionPane window displays confirming the success.
-In the case of a successful Find request, a window should pop up containing the student's ID, name, major and current GPA.
-Performed Test Case Scenarios to show the functionality of each requirement.
+In this programming project I created a program to manage a student database.
+The database was designed as a HashMap, which allowed me to perform various actions such as inserting, deleting, finding, and updating records.
+To ensure functionality and requirements were met, I incorporated error handling and confirmation messages and performed test case scenarios.

 # Web Page Foundations
-I created and deployed a simple web page launched on Oracle Virtual-box with Ubuntu operating system and a text editor.
-Created Candles Unlimited Web page using HTML code comprised of formatted text, images, lists tables,hyperlinks and forms.
-Look at the Lab3.Doc file to get a brief overview of the website and the fictitious products sold.
+For this project, I created and deployed a responsive web page using the LAMP stack (Linux, Apache, MySQL, and PHP) on an Oracle VirtualBox with Ubuntu.
+I utilized HTML, CSS, and PHP to construct the Candles Unlimited web page, incorporating formatted text, images, lists, tables, hyperlinks, and forms.
+The page was designed to be responsive and adapt to different devices.
+Database management, file uploading, and DNS record configuration were also part of the project.

-# PHP: Arrays, Functions and Form processing
+# PHP: Arrays, Functions and Form Processing
-Project goal was to use PHP to create a simple PHP application.
-The project requirements allowed me to
+The objective was to develop a basic PHP application by leveraging PHP's capabilities.
+The project requirements encompassed the following tasks:
-1. Create and test PHP scripts that include Arrays
+•	Creating and testing PHP scripts that incorporate arrays.
-2. Create and test PHP scripts that include Functions
+•	Creating and testing PHP scripts that utilize functions.
-3. Create, and test PHP scripts to process HTML Forms
+•	Creating, testing, and implementing PHP scripts for processing HTML forms.
-4. Compare and contrast session creating mechanisms in PHP Look at the Lab5.Doc file for an outline of e-Commerce application using PHP and HTML that allows a user to login to a website, select several products for purchase and then place an order for those items selected.
+This application allows users to log in to a website, select multiple products for purchase, and subsequently place an order for the chosen items.
+The requirements file will provide additional details and specifications necessary for the successful completion of the project.